xinsys/handbook/_pages/how-we-work/tools/github.md

 - Name: Your first or first and last name.
 - Company: Your government agency.
 (If you also use GitHub for personal projects, consider specifying &ldquo;<code>agency</code> (work) + personal projects&rdquo; to make it clear that some of your GitHub projects may be personal in nature.)
 - Location: Your primary work location (city, state).
-- Photo: A headshot photo, or image that is unique to you.
+- Photo: A headshot photo, or an image that is unique to you.

 ### 2. Set up two-factor authentication